Welcome to Safety & Security Services

 - The District has four (4) Security Specialists assigned to manage all issues related to security or student safety issues within that cluster.

-- Each campus has an individual security plan.
+- Each campus has an individual emergency plan.

-- Weapons and threat assessment guidelines are in place.
+- Behavioral threat assessment procedures are in place.

 » Emergency Procedures

 PISD has comprehensive emergency procedure plans in place.
 The department of Safety and Security Services works closely with each campus and local public safety agencies on contingency planning and ensuring the proper response of necessary emergency services.
 This partnership stands ready to address any situation that may arise.

 Notice & Agenda of Safety & Security Committee Meeting - 4/29/2021

 Open Records RequestsThe Open Records Section processes requests for public records made pursuant to the Texas Public Information Act.

 Parent, guardians, students or their representatives must request student records from the campus where the student last attended school.